What I’d teach my 18-year-old self if I could time travel

 That, to me at least, is the reason I invest for my future but freely spend money on stuff, things and experiences in the meantime.

 I’m not here to tell you how to live your life.
-I honestly don’t give a shit what you do.
-It’d be nice if you built up enough money to chill out though and retire well off so if we are friends we can go travelling and stuff together.
+I honestly don’t give a stuff what you do.
+It’d be nice if you built up enough money to chill out though and retire well off so if we are friends we can go travelling and stuff together